dwyl/phoenix-chat-example/README.md

 The `creating lib/chat/message.ex` file is the "schema" for our Message database table.

+Additionally a migration file is created, e.g:
+`creating priv/repo/migrations/20180107074333_create_messages.exs`
-And the `creating priv/repo/migrations/20180107074333_create_messages.exs` file is the "_migration_" that _creates_ the database table in our chose database.
+The "_migration_" actually _creates_ the database table in our database.

-#### 6.1 Confirm Your PostgreSQL Configuration

-#### 6.2 Run the Ecto Migration
+### 8. Run the Ecto Migration (_Create The Database Table_)

-In your terminal run the following command to create the Message
+In your terminal run the following command to create the `messages` table:

 ```sh
 mix ecto.migrate